Jens Meiert

 “Compared to What?” in Action

-So let’s go through a couple of examples.
-For instance, you read about (an example that I like to use in discussions about the concept) 100 people dying in car accidents each month in some city.
+For instance, you read about 100 people dying in car accidents each month in some city.
 Horrible.
-You probably don’t want to get into a car anyway anymore, unless you ask for additional data.
-And asking how many people actually live in the city in question might be a good start, and what impact does it have when the answer is 2.000, talking a small village, or 4.000.000 residents, talking a large city?
+You probably don’t want to enter a car anymore—unless you ask for additional data.
+And asking how many people actually live in the city in question might be a good start.
+What does it mean when the answer is 2,000, talking a small village, or 4,000,000 residents, talking a large city?
 How do you judge these 100 car accidents in each case?
-“Compared to what” can now mean the difference between staying in your apartment all day as it’s just too dangerous outside, or it might mean that you sue the journalist because of making all people nervous without a reason, as the large city is probably one of the safest places in the world when it comes to traffic accidents.
+“Compared to what” is the difference between staying in your apartment all day, or suing the journalist because of freaking everybody out for no reason.

 Daily gun deaths.

 Figure: Data comparison.
-Copyright Kaiser Fung.
+(Copyright Kaiser Fung.)

 Conclusions

-Comments
+Comments (Closed)

 1. On July 3, 2008, 16:14 CEST, Jonas said: